Elbphilharmonie Everything about the concert hall’s architecture and acoustics

 Yasuhisa Toyota © Michael Zapf

-An organ for everyone
+An Organ for Everyone

 The Grand Hall organ honours the idea of the Elbphilharmonie as a »concert hall for everyone«: rather than towering high up and out of reach, it is built into and around the terraced rows of seats, and is elegantly integrated into the architecture.
-Feeling and touching are expressly allowed!
+Feeling and touching it are expressly allowed!
 The surface of the pipes is coated with a custom-made protective layer to ensure they remain in optimal condition.

 The sound of an organ is produced by the air flowing through the pipes.
 From the organ console, the organist can »pull out« individual stops to switch ranks on or off, producing different timbres.
 When playing, the organist can choose from several manuals – i.e. keyboards – and sets of pedals, which are played using the feet.

-The Elbphilharmonie organ was built by the renowned Bonn-based organ building company Klais, and has 69 stops.
+The Elbphilharmonie organ was built by the renowned Bonn-based organ building company Klais and has 69 stops.
 There are also four registers integrated into the reflector above the stage.

 In addition to the mechanical console located directly in front of the instrument, the Elbphilharmonie’s organ can also be played from a mobile console that is pushed onto the stage for concerts.